Osage Nation: Oil discovery

-In 2000 the Osage sued the federal government over its management of the trust assets, alleging that it had failed to pay tribal members appropriate royalties, and had not historically protected the land assets and appreciation.
+In 2000, the Osage sued the federal government over its management of the trust assets, alleging that it had failed to pay tribal citizens appropriate royalties, and had not historically protected the land assets and appreciation.
 The suit was settled in 2011 for $380 million, and a commitment by the government to make numerous changes to improve the program.
 In 2016, the Osage nation bought Ted Turner's 43,000 acre Bluestem ranch.

 Osage Allotment Act

-In 1889, the U.S. federal government claimed to no longer recognize the legitimacy of a governing Osage National Council, which the people had created in 1881, with a constitution that adopted some aspects of that of the United States.
+In 1898, the U.S. federal government claimed to no longer recognize the legitimacy of a governing Osage National Council which the people had created in 1881, with a constitution that adopted some aspects of that of the United States.
 In 1906, as part of the Osage Allotment Act, the U.S. Congress created the Osage Tribal Council to handle affairs of the tribe.
-It extinguished the power of tribal governments in order to enable the admission of the Indian Territory as part of the state of Oklahoma in 1907.
+It extinguished the power of tribal governments to enable the admission of the Indian Territory as part of the state of Oklahoma in 1907.